oliverZ97/as-ideas-website/README.md

-# AS Ideas Home Page
+# Ideas Engineering Home Page

 This is our long running homepage project.
 Although we have some repos with different version of our homepage, this should be the most actual one.